TABLE OF CONTENTS

 An expanded definition for each approval process can be found in the ULDC

-The Use Matrix shows the most restrictive approval process;
+The Use Matrix shows the most restrictive approval process; some uses

-allow the use limited to specific provisions or thresholds. -
+use limited to specific provisions or thresholds. -

 applications for use approval as noted in the Use Matrices, can be as follows: